-The 2016 season was Filip Prostran's second as head coach of the Ryerson Rams men's soccer program.
+The 2017 season is Filip Prostran's third as head coach of the Ryerson Rams men's soccer program.

 In 2015, his first season in the lead role, Prostran led the Rams to an impressive 11-2-3 regular season record and a first place finish in the OUA East division.
 Ryerson advanced to the OUA Final Four for the third straight year and were ranked in the CIS weekly top 10 poll for the entire season, peaking at a program best No. 2.

 Before moving into the head coach position, Prostran served as an assistant coach with the Rams for five seasons, beginning in August of 2010.